diarmidmackenzie/instanced-mesh/README.md

 See the rest of this doc for more details, but this should be enough to get you started...

-Note: if your objects are not all in the same Frame of Reference as each other, you'll need to take more care - read on below...
+Note: if your objects are not all in the same Frame of Reference as each other, you'll need to take more care - read on below, specifically you probably need to set positioning to "world".

 ## Design Considerations